-This study suggests an intelligent position-tracking control algorithm for rover vehicles considering actuator (DC motor) dynamics.
-The parameter and load uncertainties in the vehicle and DC motor dynamics are explicitly handled by modifying the original open-loop system dynamics.
-The proposed controller forms the conventional multi-loop structure including disturbance observers (DOBs) for each loop.
-The features of this study fall into three parts: first, the learning part from the real-time feedback gain mechanism (named the self-tuner) in the closed-form for outer loop; second, the adaptation part from the online wheel radius estimation securing the outer-loop control accuracy; and third, the parameter-independent angular acceleration observer-based pole-zero cancellation DC motor speed controller without current feedback considering the inner- and outer-loop vehicle control algorithms.
+This article suggests an intelligent position-tracking control algorithm for rover vehicles considering actuator (dc motor) dynamics.
+The parameter and load uncertainties in the vehicle and dc motor dynamics are explicitly handled by modifying the original open-loop system dynamics.
+The proposed controller forms the conventional multiloop structure including disturbance observers for each loop.
+The features of this article fall into the following three parts: first, the learning part from the real-time feedback gain mechanism (named the self-tuner) in the closed-form for outer loop; second, the adaptation part from the online wheel radius estimation securing the outer-loop control accuracy; and third, the parameter-independent angular acceleration observer-based pole-zero cancellation dc motor speed controller without current feedback considering the inner- and outer-loop vehicle control algorithms.
 Experimental evidence is also provided to demonstrate the practical merits of the proposed technique with the use of the TETRIX, myRIO-1900, and LabVIEW.

 - Acceleration observer